 As you may have noticed in your local market, it is SUPER competitive right now to find good deals.
 This might be specific to our local market, but I have spoken to many active investors across the country, and the consensus is the same.
 It is hard to find a good deal.
 Well, I am of the opinion that there are always deals to find, but as the marketplace gets more competitive, you have to get more creative and resourceful.

-About two months ago, my husband Matt and I were looking ahead and realized that as a few projects closed, we were low on inventory and needed more properties in our pipeline.
+My husband Matt and I were looking ahead and realized that as a few projects closed, we were low on inventory and needed more properties in our pipeline.
 Currently, we buy property mainly through wholesalers, residential and commercial brokers, and the MLS.

 Side note: For those who think the MLS is a complete waste of time, that is not always true!
 We actually just closed on a duplex in Trenton that was listed on the MLS.
 It was a HomePath property, so we had to monitor when investors could purchase the property.
 We did monitor it closely and bought it for below asking for $28k.
 It needs about $45k in work, and the ARV is $125k.
 Not a bad deal, right?
 Don’t dismiss the MLS!